Memory foam - pros and cons

 Materials like Water and Air, are viscous.
 They do have some pushback in a mattress enclosure but this comes from the elasticity and resilience of the enclosure or from other materials in the enclosure that holds them not the air or water itself.
 Viscous materials can be very hard initially with sudden pressure but feel much softer under more gradual pressure (try leaping onto an airbed or waterbed core).
 This is because viscous materials take time to "give way" to pressure.
 When they do give way, they give way in any available direction (out to the sides for example) and spread the pressure out through the layer.

 Springs and non memory foams (like "normal" polyurethane and latex) are elastic and will recover quickly and with different amounts of "force" behind them (based on how quickly they spring back) to their original shape or length.
-Both are also breathable enough that the air just goes in and out with little to no resistance in either direction (compression and recovery) so the response from both of these are mainly because of the material itself.
+Both are also breathable enough that the air just goes in and out with little to no resistance in either direction (compression and recovery) so the response from both of these are mainly because of the material itself not from what encloses them (although this will also have some effect).
 Of course foam has some resistance to airflow in both in and out directions so airflow plays a small part in its qualities while innersprings are not at all affected by air.
-Compression of an elastic material works in real time so it would initially feel much softer than a viscous material if you leaped on it but it only gives way in one direction (underneath you) so it will store energy underneath you (and push back) and may feel firmer than a viscous material in a matter of some seconds.
+Compression of an elastic material works in real time so it would initially feel much softer than a viscous material if you leaped on it but it only gives way in one direction (underneath you) so it will store energy underneath you (and push back) and may feel softer initially but firmer than a viscous material after a matter of some seconds.
 They have "bounce" in other words and this bounce is called resiliency.

 Memory foam has a combination of viscosity and elasticity which is why its often called "visco-elastic" and is so different from other materials.
-It is made in such a way that its ability to recover over time (a period usually measured in seconds) is strong enough (even though it is slower) to "refill" the air but it is not strong enough to be truly resilient.
+It is made in such a way that its ability to recover over time (a period usually measured in seconds) is strong enough (even though it is slower) to "refill" the air but it is not strong enough to be resilient so it absorbs the energy of compression more than returns it with a "springy" feeling.
 It is less breathable and in the same way that it is more difficult to breathe in or out through a thick fabric, under compression the air both leaves and comes back against more resistance than most other foams.
 This is part of why it is slower than other materials to compress and return.
 A bigger reason for this though is that the material itself also changes under pressure and heat from your body or room temperature from a more elastic material into a more viscous material.
 This change or "melting" also takes time when you lie on it and it also takes time to change back to elasticity and return to its shape when you get up.
 These two factors are the main reasons that lead to the slower compression and recovery (the memory quality) of memory foam.
 It also needs a good support layer underneath it.

-Materials in a mattress that distribute energy are great for pressure relief but not usually as good for support.
-Layers that store energy and push back can also be very good at pressure relief but are also better for support.
-This depends to some degree on their point elasticity of the material and its ability to form a conforming cradle.
+Materials in a mattress that absorb compression forces and redistribute pressure away from pressure points are great for pressure relief but not usually as good for support.
+Layers that store energy and push back can also be very good at pressure relief in softer versions but are also better for support.
+This also depends to some degree on the point elasticity of the material and its ability to form a conforming cradle that mirrors the shape of the body.
 All viscous materials are good at this.
-Some elastic materials are better than others.
+Some elastic and more resilient materials are better at this than than others.
 The different layers in a mattress are usually designed in such a way that the complete mattress will have both supportive qualities and pressure relieving qualities.
 The core of the mattress which is the middle and bottom parts (usually innersprings, latex, or higher quality polyfoam) is the part that is primarily responsible for supporting the heavier parts of your body and keeping them from sinking in too far.
-The comfort layers which is the top 3" or so (usually poly, latex, memory foam, natural wool, horsehair, or synthetic fibres) are responsible for distributing pressure so you don't get "pressure points" when you sleep.
+The comfort layers which is the few inches (usually polyfoam, latex, memory foam, natural wool, horsehair, or synthetic fibres) are responsible for redistributing pressure so you don't get "pressure points" when you sleep.
 They are also responsible for supporting the inner or more recessed parts of your body (like the small of your back, waist, upper thighs etc) so that gravity doesn't pull them down against the natural position or curvature of your spine.
 These parts of your body don't usually sink in enough for the deeper support layers to truly support them.

 So what does all this mean in mattress terms?